 | Excel/Google Sheets | Budget-constrained, manual | Free | No |

 USDA AMS Weekly Fertilizer Review (published free every week at ams.usda.gov) is the gold standard free data source.
 The limitation is that it is raw data — no buy/hold signal, no historical charts, no email alerts.
-GrainBrief wraps USDA data with automated signals starting at $29/month.
+GrainBrief wraps public data with automated source-health and scorecard signals; full scorecard plans start at $149/month.

 Co-op portals show their own pricing, which may not reflect the full market.
 They are valuable for understanding what your local supplier charges, but they do not show NOLA barge benchmarks, competing retailer prices, or whether current prices are high or low relative to historical norms.

-Weekly buy/hold/negotiate signals for every major input.
+Weekly buy/hold/negotiate signals for cataloged inputs.
 No manual spreadsheets.
 No paywalled databases.
-Starts at $29/month.
+Full scorecard plans start at $149/month.

 Start Free Trial →